 Wednesday, June 5, 2019

-Join the Rothko Chapel and Houston Arboretum & Nature Center in celebrating World Environment Day with an all-ages, family-friendly mindfulness walk through the Arboretum trails with Emily Manderson, Conservation Director at the Arboretum.
-The morning will begin with a continental breakfast provided by Panera Bread and Katz Coffee in the courtyard behind the Nature Center Building, followed by breathing exercises, a brief talk about the role plants play in cleaning the air, and a short, meditative walk.
+The Rothko Chapel and Houston Arboretum & Nature Center celebrated World Environment Day with an all-ages, family-friendly mindfulness offering at the Arboretum with Emily Manderson, Conservation Director at the Arboretum.
+The morning began with a continental breakfast provided by Panera Bread and Katz Coffee in the Nature Center Building, followed by breathing exercises and a brief talk about the role plants play in cleaning the air.

 World Environment Day is the UN's most important day for encouraging worldwide awareness and action for the protection of our environment.
 Since it began in 1974, it has grown to become a global platform for public outreach that is widely celebrated in over 100 countries.
 Each year there is a different host country, where the official celebrations take place.
 The focus on the host country helps highlight the environmental challenges it faces and supports worldwide efforts to address them.
 The theme for 2019 is “air pollution,” and this year's host is China.